-I’m not afraid to make a bold statement.
-Coliving is going to get bigger and bigger and I predict that the biggest beneficiary is going to be mainland Europe and possibly India.
+We strongly believe that coliving is going to get bigger and bigger and predict that the biggest beneficiary is going to be mainland Europe and possibly India.
 Both markets work in the way that they have enough similarities in different areas to come together, but enough differences to bring fresh and interesting approaches to the problem.

-I can see tech focussed communities in Hamburg, product development in India, musicians in Manchester and startups in Eastern Europe!
-I see these communities welcoming international members and giving them the tools and the community to make a success of their raw talents and the potential of their ideas.
+We can see tech focussed communities in Hamburg, product development in India, musicians in Manchester and startups in Eastern Europe!
+These communities are welcoming international members and giving them the tools and the community to make a success of their raw talents and the potential of their ideas.